Some proofs of the Poincar\'e-Birkhoff-Witt theorem and related matters: The case directly

-where $P_{w_i}$ is the commutator evaluation $P_{w_i}^{\Lie}$. \item[(A6)] The noncommutative polynomials $P_w$ should be independent in $\mathrm F_{K}[X_\lambda:\lambda\in\Lambda]$. \end{enumerate}
+where $P^\ass_{w_i}$ is the commutator evaluation $P^{\Lie}_{w_i}$. \item[(A6)] The noncommutative polynomials $P^\ass_w$ should be independent in $\mathrm F_{K}[X_\lambda:\lambda\in\Lambda]$. \end{enumerate}

 Our first observation is that the existence of a free PBW word basis implies the basic PBW theorem for $\mathrm F_{K}^{\Lie}[X_\lambda:\lambda\in\Lambda]$.
 Indeed, considering (A3) and (A6), we see that that $P_w^{\Lie}$ should be a basis of $\mathrm F_{K}^{\Lie}[X_\lambda:\lambda\in\Lambda]$.
-Then, due to (A3), every element in $\mathcal U \mathrm F_{K}^{\Lie}[X_\lambda:\lambda\in\Lambda]$ can be brought into a combination of products $P_{w_1}^{\Lie},\ldots,P_{w_s}^{\Lie}$ such that $w_1\succcurlyeq w_2\succcurlyeq\ldots\succcurlyeq w_s$, by the usual basic rearrangement process.
+Then, due to (A3), every element in $\mathcal U \mathrm F_{K}^{\Lie}[X_\lambda:\lambda\in\Lambda]$ can be brought into a combination of products $P_{w_1}^{\Lie},\ldots,P_{w_s}^{\Lie}$ such that $w_1\preccurlyeq w_2\preccurlyeq\ldots\preccurlyeq w_s$, by the usual basic rearrangement process.
 Such products are then independent in the universal enveloping algebra, as they are independent in the noncommutative polynomial evaluation, due to (A6).
 This establishes the global form of the basic PBW theorem with respect to a specific ordering.
 But then the local form holds, which implies the global form in general.

-Next, we will find a free PBW word basis.
-In order to this, we will rely on the content of Appendix \ref{sec:free2}.
-The argument is quite combinatorial; we will be somewhat sketchy.
-First we establish the case $\Lambda=\mathbb Z$.
+\textbf{A variant of Shirsov's construction.} Next, we will find a free PBW word basis.
+There are plenty of such bases but their combinatorics might be confusing for the first sight.
+Thus we restrict to a relatively simple construction.
+Let $\leq_\Lambda$ be any ordering on $\Lambda$.

 Firstly, we need a \textit{breaking pattern}.
-We will use an ordering $\sqsubseteq$ on the words made from $\mathbb Z$ which is monotone with respect to monotone maps of $\mathbb Z$.
-(Lexicographic ordering suffices).
-We break a finite $\mathbb Z$-word $w$ as follows.
+We break a finite $\Lambda$-word $w$ with respect to $\leq_\Lambda$ as follows.
 The definition is recursive with respect to the length of the words.
-We identify the greatest number $n$ in $w$.
+We identify the smallest letter $\alpha$ in $w$.
 Then $w$ reads as

-($s$ many occurrences of $n$).
-If the word contains only $n$, then we break the word to letters completely.
-If not, then we surely break after the last occurrence after of $n$, and we might break ($\mid_{?}$) after other occurrences of $n$, and we might break after the last occurrence of $n$ ($\mid_{??}$):
+($s$ many occurrences of $\alpha$).
+If the word contains only $\alpha$, then we break the word to letters completely.
+If not, then we surely break after the last occurrence after of $\alpha$, and we might break ($\mid_{?}$) after other occurrences of $\alpha$, and we might break after the last occurrence of $\alpha$ ($\mid_{??}$):